 Color the Universe

 Located beside the Planetarium, young astronomers (and budding artists) can try their hand at drawing a picture of the universe.
 The theme varies weekly from Planets to Rockets to Space to Aliens.
 Crayons and paper provided – just bring your imagination!

-Take a leisurely walk through the winding trails of our 15-acre outdoor natural science exhibit.
-You’ll love meeting our barnyard animals, raccoon, and white-tailed deer.
-There are gardens featuring native plant life, a display of common herbs, and more than thirty species of North Carolina trees growing throughout the park.
-The Environmental Park offers a wonderful play, picnic and check out some of North Carolina’s native species, habitats, domesticated plants, and animals.
+Take a leisurely walk through the winding trails of our outdoor natural science exhibit.
+There are gardens featuring native plant life, a children’s garden to dig into, and more than 30 species of North Carolina trees growing throughout the park.
+The Environmental Park offers a wonderful play, picnic and check out some of North Carolina’s native plants and wildlife.

 This exhibit is named after the French physicist Jean Bernard Léon Foucault (“Foo-koh”).
 Once the pendulum starts swinging back and forth, it will continue to swing in the same direction (plane of motion) unless it is pushed or pulled in another direction (Newton’s first law of motion).
 The Earth, however, is rotating underneath the pendulum.
 As a result, the pendulum appears to move clockwise, when, in reality, the compass, the pendulum support, the Kaleideum building, all of us in the building, and the Earth are rotating counterclockwise!
 Take a photo of the pendulum at the beginning of your visit, and then again at the end of your visit.
 Compare the two to see just how far the Earth moved.